Rafeqm/django-dev-command-shortcut/README.md

-This is python file that act as a shortcut to run overall command of django-admin.
+This is a collection of python files that act as a shortcut to run overall command of django-admin.